 ALICIA YANG - Board Member

 Alicia Yang is a licensed acupuncturist, herbalist, and owner of Olanani AcuOasis.
 She is dedicated to personal and collective healing that reconnects communities with traditional and earth-centered practices that promote balance and holism.
 For 15 years, in the Bay Area, California, Alicia worked to cultivate youth-initiated and youth-led organizations for social justice, supporting young people in fighting against racism in education, the criminal justice system, violence in low-income communities of color, and creating curriculum to support healing from oppressive systems.
-Upon moving to Hawaii in 2008, Alicia began her studies in acupuncture, while working at the Hawaii State Coalition Against Domestic Violence.
-In addition to a masters in Acupuncture and Oriental Medicine, she has a master's in Education from Harvard Graduate School of Education in 2001, and a B.A. in Political Economy of Industrial Societies from the University of California, Berkeley.
+Upon moving to Hawaiʻi in 2008, Alicia began her studies in acupuncture, while working at the Hawaiʻi State Coalition Against Domestic Violence.
+In addition to a Master's in Acupuncture and Oriental Medicine, she has a Master's in Education from Harvard Graduate School of Education and a B.A. in Political Economy of Industrial Societies from the University of California, Berkeley.

 KRISTINA JENKINS - Board Member